Japan Academy of Nursing Science

 Dear Members,

-I look forward to working with your continued support this year.
+As always, I look forward to working together with your continued support this year.

 Copyright (C) Japan Academy of Nursing Science.
 All Rights Reserved.